sfence/hades_revisited/README.md

 ### Block transformations
 * Fertile sand (which must be crafted) turns into dirt in the near of 10 nodes to water and direct contact of a dirt.
+* Volcanic ash turns into volcanic sand if leaves are nearly.
-* Volcanic ash turns into fertile sand if leaves are nearly.
+* Volcanic sand turns into fertile sand if leaves are nearly.
 * Volcanic ash slowly turns into clay when next to water.
 * Flowing water turns lava source into water source and flowing lava into volcanic gravel.
 * Stone, tuff and cobblestone become burned when next to lava.